markdathomas/RBM-QFT/README.md

 - `n_hidden`: Number of hidden nodes used.
 - `batch_size`: Number of data points used in each training set.
 - `steps_per_epoch`: Number of steps performed in each training epoch.
+- `double_first_epoch`: Whether or not to perform the first training epoch twice.

 # For example:
 - `number_of_epochs` = 4